matej-outly/ric/ric_calendar/README.md

-# Ric Calendar
+# RicCalendar

 Ric Calendar adds ability to models to be schedulable in time.
-These models then became events, which can be both non-repeating or recurring.
+These models then become events, which can be both non-repeating and recurring.

 Calendar widget is based on `Fullcalendar.io`.
 These gems are needed for proper
 function: